maurerax/HTS-Processing-PhyloGenPipeline/README.md

 Tools to Process HTS data in conjunction with the KatzLab Phylogenomic Pipeline

-### Update Note -- 06-Feb-2018
+### Update Note -- 15-Mar-2018

-Currently working on an improved version of the work-flow (based on some requests)

-Similarly, I am working on updating the appropriate links (some of which appear dead) to be more permanent (thanks for your patience).
+I am working on updating the appropriate links (some of which appear dead) to be more permanent (thanks for your patience).

 ### For germline-soma distinctions in ciliates